Not Supported in European EU/EEA, or UK

-This Payment Gateway will no longer be supported by Checkfront for accounts in the European Union once PSD2/SCA is enforced on September 14, 2019 as the gateway is not yet compliant.
+This Payment Provider is no longer supported by Checkfront for accounts in the European Union (EU)/European Economic Area (EEA), or UK.

 Finally, go to Settings > Merchant and select Checkfront from the Shopsystem field.

 To enable QuickPay, log in to your Checkfront account and navigate to Manage > Ecommerce Setup, making sure the Payment tab is selected.

 Here you see a list of available payment modules.
 Locate the QuickPay tile from the list.

 You find it by clicking on the links in the left side menu labeled Available to [your country] or All.
 You can also search for the QuickPay tile directly in the provided search box.

 Hover over the tile, which turns grey, and click.

 This opens the QuickPay activation window, as pictured above.
 From here, enter the API credentials you obtain from within your QuickPay account and click Activate.